How To Get a Background Check From the Police in 2023

 • Terrorist watch list results

-• International criminal records can also be made available, although anyone might have to contact another country for this point; this aspect works for when searching for details on a person who lived in another country
+• International criminal records can also be made available, although anyone might have to contact another country for this point; this aspect works when searching for details on a person who lived in another country

 The criminal record is essential, but it does not go into everything like a rap sheet would.
 A rap sheet is more for when someone is looking for more detailed points on someone’s past.
-But the rap sheet is not something that is fully available to all people, as it contains extra info that might be too sensitive.
+However, the rap sheet is not something that is fully available to all people, as it contains extra info that might be too sensitive.

-What Shows Up On Your Rap Sheet
+What Shows Up on Your Rap Sheet

 The rap sheet will feature content from the FBI and from whatever law enforcement groups operate in a state.
 Active warrants may also appear on the sheet.
 These reports can be comprehensive and will include various bits of data that might be from the past.
 But the info could be necessary when looking at people who want to enter federal positions.